 The Apalachicola Planning and Zoning Commission (P&Z) is made up of seven persons who, based on their expertise or occupation, serve as advisory members in reviewing building permits, proposed development site plans, and proposed renovation and rehabilitation of historic structures within the City as well as new construction within the City's Historic District.
 The board, appointed by the City Commission, reviews permits, site plans, stormwater management plans, special exceptions, and other proposed developments for consistency with the City's Land Development Regulations as well as for consistency with the City's Comprehensive Plan.
 The P&Z also periodically reviews existing land development regulations and makes recommendations for changes, whenever necessary, to the City Commission.

-Current members: Al Ingle - Chair, Joe Taylor - Vice Chair, Jim Bachrach, Elizabeth Milliken, Bobby Miller, Lee McLemore, Chase Galloway, Justin McMillian - Alternate
+Current members: Joe Taylor - Chair, Jim Bachrach, Elizabeth Milliken, Bobby Miller, Lee McLemore, Chase Galloway, Justin McMillian, Myrtis Wynn - Alternate

 Architectural Review Board

 The Apalachicola Planning and Zoning Commission (P&Z) serves as the City's Architectural Review Board to ensure that all development that occurs within the City is compatible with other historic resources within the City's historic district.
 Current members include the existing planning and zoning board.

 The Apalachicola Board of Adjustment, appointed by the City Commission, comprises seven persons.
 The board acts to consider appeals to any administrative order, requirement, decision, or determination made by the local government.
 The board also hears requests for variances from the land development regulation requirements.

 Current members: Carrie Kienzle - Chair, Anna-Maria Cannatella, Tricia McLemore, Atul Patel, Dennis Winterringer, Dodie Alber, Diane Brewer